Learn Java Easy. Chapter 5. Meeting Bud. Learning to use loops

 }

 It’s simple.
 Once we had the loop done, we needed one thing to happen for the first 6 numbers and something different for the next 4.
 The first six only show the value of i, while the next 4 show i and also the message.
-You can try to repeat the exercise on your own using a for loop instead of the while I used.
+You can try repeating the exercise on your own using a for loop instead of the while I used.
 It’s even easier.

-- Then, the condition is evaluated.
+• Then, the condition is evaluated.

 int number = 1;